 This is a stand-alone semester credit offered jointly by the Departments of Geology and Geography.
-The course consists of lectures, tutorials, practicals, essays and a field trip and offers a broad introduction to Earth Science.
+The course consists of lectures, tutorials, practical sessions, essays and a field trip and offers a broad introduction to Earth Science.
 Details of the EAR101 course are in a separate handbook.
 Please refer to it.
+The course coordinators are Prof Steve Prevec (Geology) and Prof Ian Meiklejohn (Geography).

 Students wishing to proceed to the second year of Geology (and/or Geography) must have passed both Earth Science 101 and Geology 102 (Geography 102).
 An aggregate pass in Geology 1 may be awarded provided that all subminima in both credits have been obtained.
-NB: Earth Science 101 can be aggregated with either Geology 102 or Geography 102 to obtain credit in Geology 1 or Geography 1, but not both.
-Please refer to the separate Earth Science 101 booklet for details of the course and for lecture venues.
+NB: Earth Science 101 can be aggregated with either Geology 102 or Geography 102 to obtain credit in Geology 1 or Geography 1, but not with both.
+Please refer to the separate Earth Science 101 booklet for details of the course.